dcodev1702/terraform_proxmox_vm/README.md

 # Proxmox : Terraform : K3S

 ## Assumptions
-* You have a Proxmox Cluster capable of running 6 VM's
+* You have a Proxmox Cluster capable of running 6 Linux VM's
 * You have an Internet Connection
 * You're comfortable with the CLI in Linux.
 * Watch lots of home lab YouTube content